Financial Assistance for BEST Students

-Financial Aid is available in several formats for students who qualify.
+Financial aid is available in several formats for students who qualify.
 Students are strongly encouraged to apply for financial assistance at least six weeks before the semester or term begins.
-A student intending to begin the fall semester (August) should begin the application process no later than April 10.
-A student intending to begin spring semester (January) should begin no later than October 15.
+A student intending to begin the Fall semester should begin the application process no later than April 10.
+A student intending to begin Spring semester should begin no later than October 15.
 Financial aid applications are processed only when all paperwork has been submitted, and the process takes at least four weeks to complete.

 Work-Based Learning (WBL) offers opportunities for eligible students to gain work experience in their career fields and earn course credits at the same time.
 Most BEST degrees offer WBL as elective credit.
-Typically, only students in Associate in Applied Science (AAS) degree programs have Work-Based Learning options, but there are some exceptions.
+Typically, only students in Associate in Applied Science degree programs have WBL options, but there are some exceptions.
 Students should talk with their advisors about the best time to pursue work-based learning.